OCFL/extensions/README.md

 For efficiency, it is likely that many extension definitions might actually cover a number of variants.
 Therefore, when an extension is referenced, it MAY be accompanied by a number of parameters that specify the particular variant in use.
-This provides both more effective documention of an OCFL structure and allows the implementation of generic extension code that covers a wider variety of use cases.
+This provides both more effective documentation of an OCFL structure and allows the implementation of generic extension code that covers a wider variety of use cases.
 Parameters MUST be single valued.
 For each parameter the following properties should be defined: